shinyquagsire23/OpenJKDF2/README.md

  - Map view with TAB
  - Using plus or minus to resize the screen (with SDL2, resolution auto-resizes to window size)

-## Usage
+## Usage with original JK.EXE and DirectX
+OpenJKDF2 is usable as a hook-and-replace DLL with the original JK.EXE (v1.0) to allow for quality-of-life improvements and multiplayer, since the SDL2 and 64-bit versions do not currently have DirectPlay functions implemented.

-`df2_reimpl` supports both the KVM target from the directory above as well as WINE/Windows, though no guarantees are made for the addition of ie jkgfxmod, other patches nor other hooks.
+`df2_reimpl` supports both the KVM target (OpenJKDF2-KVM) as well as WINE/Windows, though no guarantees are made for the addition of jkgfxmod, nor other patches and hooks.
 Since KVM has some issues with imports/exports and stdlib, `df2_reimpl_kvm.dll` is compiled with `-Wl,-e_hook_init -nostartfiles`, while `df2_reimpl.dll` is compiled without those linker flags.

 Hooking is done by patching JK.EXE with `JK-hook.ips` (using Lunar IPS or similar).
 This patch replaces `Window_Main` at offset 0x10db50 with the following:
 ```